JenieX/web-development-with-jonas/advanced-css-course/07-grid/README.md

 The `grid-auto-flow` CSS property controls how the auto-placement algorithm works, specifying exactly how auto-placed items get flowed into the grid.

+Value: `row` | `column` | `dense`

+"dense" packing algorithm attempts to fill in holes earlier in the grid, if smaller items come up later.
+This may cause items to appear out-of-order, when doing so would fill in holes left by larger items.

+If it is omitted, a "sparse" algorithm is used, where the placement algorithm only ever moves "forward" in the grid when placing items, never backtracking to fill holes.
+This ensures that all of the auto-placed items appear "in order", even if this leaves holes that could have been filled by later items.

 ### [`justify-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-items)

 The CSS `justify-items` property defines the default `justify-self` for all items of the box, giving them all a default way of justifying each box along the appropriate axis.
 It aligns the items inside their grid areas on the inline axis.